pH-Valiu/nexmon_csi_bin/COMPILING_ARM64.md

 ```

 Now you can either manually make all the following changes and then call the `make` command in the nexmon_csi directory.
-Or, you call the provided shell commands which can be found at the bottom.
+Or, you call the provided shell commands which can be found at the bottom while being inside `nexmon` directory.
 That script might fail though, when nexmon and nexmon_csi get updated, so doing it manually and checking whether the changes are even required is the safer way.

+#### Manually:
 - Navigate into it: `cd nexmon`
 - Open `nexmon/buildtools/b43-v3/debug/b43-beautifier` and change:
 	- `#!/usr/bin/env python` to `#!/usr/bin/env python2`